 Sure, NYC is the runaway winner but they also have twice the people and twice the teams!
-(I do love that when the Nets moved they took on a borough name)
+(I do love that when the NJ Nets moved across the river they took on the borough name)

 Let’s look at it “Pound for pound”.
 The most titles per capita (including all adjacent suburbs whose residents surely love the teams) is Pittsburgh, with 14 titles (ranked 6th) representing just 2.35 million people (ranked 22nd).

 However… if you combine total titles rank with per capita points and also include credit for championships across all sports the dial points toward Boston who have won titles in football, baseball, hockey and basketball in the last 10 years.
 Even the Revolution, while never taking home the big one, earned a US Open Cup in ’07 and a Superliga #1 in ’08.
 Then there’s the whole Boston marathon legacy and now “Boston Strong”; these guys seem to live and breathe sport excellence.